 Treatment Summaries

-Imagine a moment: smiling confidently at the mirror, free from worry.
-However, your outdated amalgam fillings might be threatening your health and stealing that sense of freedom.
-Studies reveal that amalgam fillings contain 50% mercury, which can release vapors over time, potentially harming your nervous and immune systems.
-So, how can you safely eliminate this risk?
+Old-generation amalgam fillings may threaten your health and rob you of that sense of freedom.
+Research shows that up to 50% of amalgam fillings are made of mercury, which can release vapor over time, potentially harming the nervous and immune systems.
+So, is there a safe way to eliminate this risk?

-At DentMax Oral and Dental Health Clinic, we prioritize your health with the SMART Protocol (Safe Mercury Amalgam Removal Technique).
-Let’s explore how removing amalgam fillings safely and replacing them with modern alternatives can benefit you.
+At DentMax Oral and Dental Health Clinic in Istanbul and Balıkesir, we prioritize your well-being through the SMART Protocol (Safe Mercury Amalgam Removal Technique).
+Learn how safely removing your amalgam fillings and replacing them with modern alternatives can significantly benefit your overall health.

-Long-term use of amalgam fillings can result in mercury vapor seeping into your body, leading to significant health issues, such as:
+Long-term use of amalgam fillings can cause mercury vapor to seep into your body, potentially resulting in:

 -

-Nervous System Damage: Memory loss and concentration difficulties.
+Nervous System Damage: Memory loss and poor concentration

 -